tds333/stdconfigparser/docu/description.rst

 All values are valid.
 If you simple get them in your application they are all strings.
 It is up to the application using the configuration parser what to get out of them.
 But more about this later.
 It is allowed to have values over multiple lines.
-They value is still a simple string for the user and the interpretation is up to you.
+The value is still a simple string for the user and the interpretation is up to you.
 Multiline values must be indented to distinguish them from a key and make them part of the value.

 Example:

 .. code-block:: ini